Cayo Guillermo: Tourism

 As of 2022, there are 10 hotels in Cayo Guillermo:

 Cayo Guillermo Resort Kempinski, Gran Muthu Imperial, Gran Muthu Rainbow Hotel, Grand Muthu Cayo Guillermo, Hotel Camino del Mar (formerly Melia Cayo Guillermo), Hotel Vigia (formerly Sol Cayo Guillermo), Iberostar Daiquiri, Iberostar Selection Playa Pilar, Islazul Villa Gregorio, and Starfish Cayo Guillermo (formerly Villa Cojimar).

 Transport

 Access to the island is possible through the Jardines del Rey Airport (Aeropuerto Jardines del Rey) (IATA: CCC, ICAO: MUCC) as well as by means of a long causeway from mainland Cuba to Cayo Coco leading to a second shorter causeway to Cayo Guillermo, connecting the two kays.

+To reach Cayo Guillermo from Havana, you can either fly to Jardines del Rey International Airport or take a private or shared transfer from the capital.